Power Analysis

 Drag the sliders to see how alpha, effect size, and sample size shape statistical power.

 Statistical power is the probability of detecting a real treatment effect if one exists.
 A power of 0.80 means an 80 % chance of finding a significant result when the treatment truly works.
-Higher power requires more patients.
+Higher power requires more participants.
 The significance level (α) controls the false-positive rate - typically set at 0.05.

 Methods